cbpspratap/SQLTraining/Chapter 1/Readme.md

 |        8 | MATTHEW    | JOHANSSON    | 2006-02-15 04:34:33 |
 |        9 | JOE        | SWANK        | 2006-02-15 04:34:33 |
 |       10 | CHRISTIAN  | GABLE        | 2006-02-15 04:34:33 |
 <br>
+Wasn't that easy, just in few clicks you have extracted data in front of you.

 ### Great Job